Adult Still's diseaseStill's disease - adult; AOSD

 The aspartate aminotransferase (AST) blood test measures the level of the enzyme AST in the blood.

-- Rheumatoid factor and ANA test will be negative.
+test will be negative.

 Rheumatoid factor (RF) is a blood test that measures the amount of the RF antibody in the blood.